wildpomelo/Assignment/README.md

 # Assignment

-Requires Flask, can be installed using
-`pip install Flask`
+Viewing tweets requires Flask, can be installed using `pip install Flask`

 After downloading all files (including the `template` folder), run Tweetie.py.
 Server should be started, and the output should look like